 These Are The Best Brands for Non-Toxic Couches, Sofas, Armchairs, & Ottomans

 I know the above info about all of the potential toxins in your couch can be overwhelming, BUT the good news is that there are some really great brands offering non-toxic sofas, loveseats, sectionals, armchairs, and ottomans to help you create a safer living space.
-Here are our favorites:
+Here are my personal favorites:

 non toxic sectional from medley

-If you’re not sure which fabric you want (they have a lot of options!), you can order free swatches before you buy your couch.
+Like I said, they have many natural and organic fabric choices to choose from.
+If you’re not sure which fabric you want, you can order free swatches before you buy your couch.
 They offer both natural and synthetic fabric options.

-They also offer financing through Affirm, starting at 0% interest, and a 15-day trial & return policy.
+Medley also offers financing through Affirm, starting at 0% interest, and a 15-day trial & return policy.

 Use the code THEFILTERY5 for 5% off your order.